Zara owner Inditex and H&M report strong sales growth

 Inditex, whose brands also include upmarket Massimo Dutti and teen label Stradivarius, said sales rose 11 percent in local currencies between Feb.
 1 and June 8, accelerating from the 8 percent it recorded in the year to Jan.
 31.

-While net profit fell 7.3 percent to 406 million euros ($553 million), the biggest decline in five years due to the strength of the euro, that still beat analysts' average forecast thanks to better-than-expected cost control.
+While net profit fell 7.3 percent to 406 million euros ($553 million)(330 million pounds), the biggest decline in five years due to the strength of the euro, that still beat analysts' average forecast thanks to better-than-expected cost control.

 Inditex is benefiting from the start of a recovery in its home market Spain where it still makes about one fifth of sales.
 Spanish retail sales rose 0.7 percent year-on-year in April, the first increase in three months.